HMRC and US LLCs: The Opaque Entity Tax Trap (2026)

 Under the IRS

 The LLC is disregarded.
-The IRS attributes the $80,000 in net profit to the individual.
-If the founder is a non-resident alien (UK tax resident, not a US person) and the income is not "effectively connected" with a US trade or business, the US imposes no federal income tax on this income.
+The IRS attributes the $80,000 to you individually.
+If you are a non-resident alien and the income is not "effectively connected" with a US trade or business, the US imposes zero federal income tax.

 Under HMRC

 HMRC treats the LLC as a foreign company.
-The $80,000 distribution is characterized as a dividend from an overseas company.
+Your $80,000 distribution is a dividend from an overseas company, reported on Self Assessment under foreign income.

 - Additional rate (above £125,140): 39.35%